consultwebs/validpoint/validpoint/addons/website-h1-addon/README.md

 # Introduction
-This validpoint addon module checks a website for the existence of at least one H1 tag.
+This sample validpoint addon module checks a website for the existence of at least one H1 tag.

 Use this as an example for creating validpoint addons.